decentraland/documentation/content/creator/sdk7/web-editor/web-editor.md

 Decentraland scenes need to follow certain limitations, to be able to run them one next to another.
 There is a maximum number of materials, textures, triangles, etc, that is proportional to the number of parcels in the scene.
 See [scene limitations]({{< ref "/content/creator/sdk7/optimizing/scene-limitations.md" >}}) for more details.

-If the content in your scene exceeds any of these limits, the editor will notify this on the bottom-left corner.
+If the content in your scene exceeds any of these limits, the web editor will notify this on the bottom-left corner.

 <img src="/images/editor/triangle-limit1.png" width="300" />